souvik7701/souvik7701.github.io/content/authors/admin/_index.md

 ## About Me

-I am Souvik Ghosh, a Lecturer in the Department of Computer Science and Engineering at BRAC University.
-I completed my undergraduate studies in CSE at BUET.
-My research interests lie in bioinformatics, particularly proteomics—along with computer vision and deep learning.
-I am passionate about developing innovative approaches to real-world challenges by combining computational methods and machine learning to create impactful solutions.
+I am Souvik Ghosh, a prospective graduate student for Fall 2026, with a strong background in computer science and engineering.
+I currently serve as a Lecturer in the Department of Computer Science and Engineering at BRAC University and completed my undergraduate studies in CSE at BUET.
+My research interests span bioinformatics—particularly proteomics and structural bioinformatics.
+I am driven by the pursuit of developing novel computational and machine learning approaches to address complex biological and real-world problems, aiming to contribute to both scientific knowledge and practical applications.